-When you first start exploring beyond your home ground, you tend to see everything in relationship to where you live: what’s different, what’s similar, what’s unheard of and what’s exactly the same.
-I suppose it’s our way of getting a grip on new surroundings and begin to have them make sense.
+When you first start exploring beyond your home ground, you tend to see everything in relation to where you live: what’s different, what’s similar, what’s unheard of and what’s exactly the same.
+I suppose it’s our way of getting a grip on new surroundings and beginning to have them make sense.
 And so it was for me when I traveled to New Zealand.

 I assumed that going to New Zealand would be a good choice for one of my first forays far away from my home state of Wisconsin; pictures of the place showed green meadows and lots of cows and sheep.
 At first glance, the country looked a lot like the Midwest—with the addition of mountains and an ocean.
 And, I thought thankfully, at least there they speak the same language I do.

 But I began to think I was mistaken the minute I landed on the South Island.
 Fresh off the plane and going through customs, communications began to break down.
 The man at the desk asked me if I had a “tint.”

 “S’cuse me?”
 I replied in my best, nasalized, American Midwestern accent.

 “Do you have a tint?” he repeated in a louder voice.
 My only understanding of his sentence was that he had to be asking me about my hair, which I thought was rather bold of him.
 Then I thought: That can’t be right, can it?
 So, I asked one more time if he would restate his question.

 “DO YOU HAVE A TINT?” he almost yelled.
 Seeing that I was only succeeding in making him more frustrated, I finally just shook my head “no” and then quickly left his station.